Switcheo/switcheo-website/README.md

 ## Deployment

-1. Install pm2 locally:
+1. Install pm2 locally on your deployment machine:

     ```bash
+    # On local / CI machine:
     npm install pm2@latest -g
     ```

-2. If you are deploying to a new environment / host, set it up first:
+2. If you are deploying to a new environment / host, first run:

     ```bash
+    # On local / CI machine:
-    pm2 deploy ecosystem.config.js <environment> setup
+    pm2 deploy ecosystem.config.js <environment> setup # setup pm2 on remote server
     ```

 3. Deploy the code:

     ```bash
+    # On local / CI machine:
     pm2 deploy ecosystem.config.js production # or <environment>
     ```